 The value of your pension

-The Independent Advice Organisation concludes that on average, you can expect to pay £3,800 for pension transfer advice
+The Independent Advisor Organisation concludes that on average, you can expect to pay £3,800

-Given the cost of pension transfer advice, it is worth exploring these low-cost pension transfer advice possibilities before contacting a private adviser:
+Given the cost of advice, it is worth exploring these low cost pension transfer advice possibilities before contacting a private adviser:

-First, you should check if your employer provides free access to regulated financial advice
+First, you should check if your employer provides free access to a regulated financial advisor

 As well as informing you on the pros and cons of transferring your pension, you can expect your adviser to:

 Ask about your finances and personal circumstances.
 This is so they can assess how to proceed in a way that is best suited for you.
 The more information you have prepared when you meet an adviser, the more you will benefit.
 This includes clear details on the worth of your pension and other income

 Check the difference between defined benefit and defined contribution arrangements